 Sections 24-134 and 24-135 of the prior Subdivision Regulations, which relate to mandatory dedication of parkland, provide for the dedication of land, the payment of a fee-in-lieu, and/or the provision of private on-site recreational facilities to serve the active recreational needs of residential development.
 Based on the permissible 8 dwelling units per acre density of development, 10 percent of the net residential lot area, 1.85 acres, could be required to be dedicated to M-NCPPC for public parks.
 Since this is a resubdivision, 0.162 acre of land dedication of Parcel C, which was previously completed, is credited towards the requirement for this resubdivision, resulting in the remainder 1.69 acres as the mandatory dedication of parkland requirement.
-Given the included density of 4.1 dwelling units per acre, the provision of on-site recreational facilities for future residents shall meet the remaining mandatory dedication of parkland requirement.
+Given the proposed density of 4.1 dwelling units per acre, staff recommend the provision of on-site recreational facilities for future residents to meet the remaining mandatory dedication of parkland requirement.

 The PPS identifies on-site recreational facilities including a 10-foot-wide trail, a pickleball court, picnic areas, and passive seating.
-The area identified for recreational amenities is appropriate for outdoor recreation for future residents.
+Staff concur that the area identified for recreational amenities is appropriate for outdoor recreation for future residents.
 The details and the cost estimates for the on-site facilities will be evaluated at the time of the special exception.
 As previously stated, there are existing recorded public and private RFAs.
-Each RFA shall be amended to reflect the requirements of the current PPS.
+Each RFA should be amended to reflect the requirements of the current PPS.

-Based on the preceding findings, the provision of mandatory dedication of parkland will be met through prior dedication of parkland and required on-site recreation facilities, in accordance with Section 24-135(b) of the prior Subdivision Regulations.
+Based on the preceding findings, staff find the provision of mandatory dedication of parkland will be met through prior dedication of parkland and on-site recreation facilities, in accordance with Section 24-135(b) of the prior Subdivision Regulations, subject to the conditions recommended in this technical staff report.

-10. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, the prior Zoning Ordinance, and the prior Subdivision Regulations, to provide the appropriate transportation facilities.
+7. Transportation (pedestrian, bicycle, and vehicular)-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT), the sector plan, the prior Zoning Ordinance, and the prior Subdivision Regulations, to provide the appropriate transportation recommendations.